glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 >
 >Are you a skilled graphic designer, videographer or writer?
 Do you have social media expertise?
 If so, there is always a need for creative people with these specialized skill sets.
 As the Ergo ecosystem grows, there will be a continued need for video tutorials, technical blogs, how-to guides, infographics, etc.
 __________________
-# Basic Program Structure
+# Applicantion Process
+## SigCan and Sigmanaut Roles
-If this sounds like something you are interested in, there is a formal application process for becoming a Sigmanaut.
-Once accepted into the Sigmanauts Program, you will be assigned the role of SigCAN (Sigmanaut Candidate), where you will have the opportunity to showcase your skills and talents within a team.
-Over time, your role can evolve to become a Sigmanaut, and that comes with a great deal of responsibility.
+If this sounds like something you are interested in, ==there is a formal application process== for becoming a Sigmanaut.
+Once accepted into the Sigmanauts Program, you will be ==assigned the role of SigCAN (Sigmanaut Candidate)==, where you will have the opportunity to showcase your skills and talents within a team.

+Over time, your role can evolve to become a Sigmanaut, and that comes with a **great deal of responsibility**.
 Community members will look to you as a trusted source of information.
-You will also be responsible for representing the Ergo ecosystem in a manner that upholds the professional standards of the ecosystem and the Ergo Foundation.
+You will also be responsible for ==representing the Ergo ecosystem in a manner that upholds the professional standards of the ecosystem and the Ergo Foundation==.

 ________________________
-# Want to contibute?
+# Want to Apply?

 If you can offer your time, skills and/or experience for #Ergo, apply to the Sigmanaut Program below!